fivetran/dbt_mailchimp/README.md

 ## Models

+This package contains transformation models, designed to work simultaneously [Mailchimp source package](https://github.com/fivetran/dbt_mailchimp_source).
+A dependency on the source package is declared in this package's `packages.yml` file, so it will automatically download when you run `dbt deps`.
 The primary outputs of this package are described below.
 Intermediate models are used to create these output models.

 | model                         | description                                                                                                                                                              |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |